 To help you focus your reading, in the first class you will be given some problematics to track through the readings for the semester.
 This will help you to navigate these sometimes-complex texts and, if done throughout the course, will make the short essays much easier to write.
 A great way to read is to literally track problematics throughout the text.
 Further strategies will be discussed in class.

-the body/embodiment solidarity/conflict power/authority/the State materiality/humans-nonhumans history/time
+the body/embodiment solidarity/conflict power/authority/the State materiality/humans-nonhumans history/time the sacred/ritual/religion

 Suggestions

 The readings for this course are all original texts and some in difficult language.
 The most important thing is to try to get through them and ask questions about passages or references you do not understand.
 Attendance and active participation in the course are crucial.

 Attendance & Participation

-Course attendance via zoom or face-to-face is mandatory.
-Mixed-mode teaching has its challenges for all concerned, so please send me feedback on how things are going.
-If joining on Zoom, you will have a much more productive session if you turn on your camera.
-Those in-person, you may also bring a device and log-in to the Zoom session.
-We will do our best to find the best methods to suit our seminar.

 Attendance and Participation is a huge part of this seminar-style course.
-This does not just mean showing up, but actively asking questions, giving comments, etc. either vocally or through the chat function.
+This does not just mean showing up, but actively asking questions, giving comments, etc.

 Evaluation

 Grade Item Percentage Due Date

-Reading Response 10% February 1
+Reading Response 10% January 30

-Short Essay 1 15% February 22
+Short Essay 1 15% February 27

-Short Essay 2 20% March 15
+Short Essay 2 20% March 27

-Final Paper 35% May 3
+Final Paper 35% April 29

 Attendance and 20%

 Participation

 Assignments

 - 1. Reading Response: Write a short response (300-400) examining one text through one problematic.
-Due February 1.
-Times New Roman, 12pt font.
+Due January 30, Times New Roman, 12pt font.
 1.5 Spacing.

-- 2. Short Essay 1: Write a short paper (800-1000 words) comparing how issues based on your chosen problematic are treated in two or more of the texts we have read to that point.
-Due February 21.
+- 2. Short Essay 1: Write a short paper (800-1000 words) comparing how issues based on your chosen problematic are treated in two texts we have read to that point.
+Due February 27.
 Times New Roman, 12pt font.
 1.5 Spacing.

-- 3. Short Essay 2: Write a short paper (1000-1500 words) comparing how issues based on your problematic are treated in three or more of the texts we have read to that point.
-Due March 20.
+- 3. Short Essay 2: Write a short paper (1400-1500 words) comparing how issues based on a problematic are treated in three texts we have read to that point.
+Due March 27.
 Times New Roman, 12pt font.
 1.5 Spacing.

-- 4. Final Paper: Your final paper (~2000-2500 words) should trace the transformations of your problematic through the course readings using at least 5 authors, and will count for 40% of your final grade.
-Due One week after end of class.
+- 4. Final Paper: Your final paper (2500-2800 words) should trace the transformations of a problematic through the course readings using at least 5 authors, and their contribution to the discipline, and will count for 40% of your final grade.
+Due April 29.
 Times New Roman, 12pt font.
 1.5 Spacing.

-Submission is in a few steps.
+Assignment Submission is in a few steps.

 - 1. All assignments must be submitted to VeriGuide.
 Assignments without a signed declaration from VeriGuide will not be graded. - 2.
 Sign your VeriGuide certificate - 3.
 Then please upload the assignment with the signed VeriGuide certificate to Blackboard under the correct assignment tab.
-Week 1 (January 14) Introductions We will go over the Marx and Engel's excerpt from The Communist Manifesto (1848) to work through the problematics.
-Week 2 (January 21) Foundations of Society John Locke, Two Treatises of Government, (1689), Bk.
+Late Papers will be marked down by at least 1/3 of a grade.
+Example: A- goes to B+ Week 1 (January 13) Introductions We will go over the Marx and Engel's excerpt from The Communist Manifesto (1848) to work through the problematics as an exercise.
+Week 2 (January 20) Foundations of Society John Locke, Two Treatises of Government, (1689), Bk.
 2 Chapters.
 1,5, 7 skim other chapters.
 Jean-Jacques Rousseau, The Social Contract, (1763), Excerpts.